 - Grease a loaf pan and set aside.

-- Add baking powder, soda, and other dry ingredients and mix until wet through.
+- Add baking powder, soda, and other dry ingredients and mix well.

 - Let rest in pan a few minutes before removing.